blitz-js/drafts/005_manifesto.md

 ### 6. Stability

 In the fast-paced world of Javascript, a stable, predictable release cycle is a breath of fresh air.
-[Ember is the model citizen](https://emberjs.com/releases/) in this regard, and Blitz will follow their lead.
-Ember strictly follows SemVer with stable releases every 6 weeks and LTS releases every 6 months.

 A stable release cycle ensures minimal breaking changes and ensures you know exactly what and when a breaking change will occur.
 It also minimizes bugs in stable releases by ensuring features are in beta for a minimum amount of time.
+[Ember is the model citizen](https://emberjs.com/releases/) in this regard.

+The exact details of the Blitz release cycle are to be determined, but we'll follow a pattern similar to Ember which strictly follows SemVer with stable releases every 6 weeks and LTS releases every 6 months.

 Blitz will follow a public RFC (request for comments) process so all users and companies can participate in proposing and evaluating new features.